-A: A student parking permit costs $120 per academic year.
+A: The student parking permit fee is displayed on the Garnet Gateway link for application.
+Fall permits are issued for the academic year.
 Student permits are billed directly to student accounts.
-The permit does not guarantee that there is a space available at all times, but does allow for the available designated spaces to be used, and it provides a certain level of service being offered in association with parking…
+2nd semester amount is prorated, and students leaving campus for 2nd semester abroad can return their permit for a partial refund being credited to their account.
+The permit does not guarantee that there is a space available at all times, but does allow for the available designated spaces to be used, and it provides a certain level of service being offered in association with parking.

 Q: Are first year students allowed to park on campus?

-A: Any student who has a vehicle is allowed to register for a permit.
+A: Any student who has brought a vehicle with them is supposed to register for a permit.
 It is advised that first year students give strong consideration of not bringing a vehicle to campus until they have had the sufficient time to orientate themselves to campus life and managing the responsibilities within the academic schedule.
 Parking on and around campus can be difficult to navigate, and might create an additional stress and incur financial liability.

 Q: Who can I talk to regarding parking issues?

-A: Parking questions or concerns should be directed to the Parking Coordinator at Security and Campus Safety during regular business hours (8 a.m. – 4 p.m.
-M-F) or by phone at (207) 786-6254.
+A: Parking questions or concerns should be directed to the Parking Coordinator at Campus Safety during regular business hours (8 a.m. – 4 p.m.
+M-F) or by phone at (207) 786-6337.